 You can use the Veracode Vulnerability Database as a tool to determine if a library is safe prior to adding it to your code.
 It also provides important details about a library, such as the license in use and insight into specific vulnerabilities.

-The Veracode Vulnerability Database catalogs all of the open-source libraries along with their associated vulnerabilities for these resources:
+The Veracode Vulnerability Database catalogs all the open-source libraries along with their associated vulnerabilities from these resources:

 You can use the following keywords filter your search results in the Veracode Vulnerability Database:

 Veracode Software Composition Analysis provides detailed information for each vulnerability in the database.

 The Summary area provides a breadth of information related to the selected vulnerability, including: